 News

-A bipartisan pair of senators introduced ECFA-supported legislation that would allow pastors who previously opted out of the Social Security system a time-limited opportunity to opt back in.
+As the “Super Bowl of Tax” approaches, a bipartisan pair of legislators re-introduced an ECFA-supported bill that would allow pastors who previously opted out of the Social Security system a time-limited opportunity to opt back in.

 12345678910